Let This Cup Pass from Us

 Theatralization: an element is necessary

-Performance: New Moscow Choir, art.dir.
-Elena Rastvorova, Moscow Camerata, art. dir.
-Igor Frolov, Victor Shpiller (cello), Elena Zimenkova (soprano), Sergey Baykov (bass), Lyudmila Golub (organ), cond. and reciter Mikhail Kollontay; Small Hall of Moscow Conservatoire, June 22, 1995.
+New Moscow Choir, art director Elena Rastvorova, Moscow Camerata Orchestra, art director Igor Frolov, Victor Shpiller (cello), Elena Zimenkova (soprano), Sergey Baykov (bass), Lyudmila Golub (organ), conductor and reciter Mikhail Kollontay; Small Hall of Moscow Conservatoire, June 22, 1995.

-2. It's possible to introduce the additional children's (women) choir for the chorale in Miserere.
+2. It is possible to introduce an additional children's (or female) choir for choral in Miserere.

 semi-professional audio (radio of Russia): conductor M. Kollontay (from the concert on June 22, 1995); audio publication: no information